 All Submissions must be submitted via https://mnac.submittable.com/submit and are due Thursday, November 9, 2017 by 11:59 p.m.
 Central Standard Time.
 In order to be considered, artists are required to submit the following materials:

 - Letter of Interest.
 A brief (no more than one-page) artist statement, which should encompass why your work is appropriate for this Collection.

-- Artwork Images: Up to six (6) digital images representative of your artwork*.
+- Artwork Images: Six (6) digital images representative of your artwork are required*.
 (File types accepted: JPG, PNG, GIF, TIFF). *Artists will be selected based on their portfolio of works.
 Artists are required to include basic specifications of each image (title, media, dimensions, year and retail price).
 Specific artwork purchases will be conducted via studio visit after artist selection.